HSFGR Breed Standard

 The tail should be set reasonably high on the rump and well centered, wide at the base of rump narrowing to a tip (think triangle).
 It is desirable for the tail to curve up over the back but an upright tail position that rises when alert is acceptable.

-Because these Silky Fainting Goats have a strong myotonic heritage influence, some aspects of movement reflect normal Myotonic behavior rather than structural faults.
+Because Silky Fainting Goats have a strong myotonic heritage influence, some aspects of movement may reflect normal Myotonic behavior rather than structural fault.
 This can include:

-Older goats learning to spread their legs or shift at the hip to accommodate myotonia
+• Older goats learning to spread their legs, brace, or shift their weight to accommodate myotonia

 However:

-Judges and inspectors should distinguish between neurological stiffening (myotonia) and true structural unsoundness (such as severe post-legged hind legs, weak pasterns, or chronic lameness).
+• Breeders, Judges and Inspectors should distinguish between neurological stiffening caused by myotonia and true structural unsoundness, such as severe post-legged hind legs, weak pasterns, poor tracking, or chronic lameness.

-In short, the Heritage Silky rump and hindquarters should read as:
+In short, the Silky rump and hindquarters should read as:

-Myotonic-based, strong, and functional – refined enough for silky type, but never flimsy or dairy-sharp.
+Myotonic-based, strong, and functional; refined enough for silky type, but never flimsy, weak or dairy-sharp.

 Udder & Teats – Desired Doe Conformation: